On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: Bivariant -theory

 between the corresponding Waldhausen subcategories.
 Indeed we have already remarked that if $X$, $E$, and $V$ are fibered over $B$, then so is also the adjunction space $X\cup_E V$.
-Moreover, the fiber of $X \cup_E V$ over a point $b\in B$ is the adjunction space $X_b\cup_{E_b} V_b$ and hence it is homotopy finite over $V_b$ when $X_b$ is homotopy finite over $E_b$.
+Moreover, the fiber of $X \cup_E V$ over a point $b\in B$ is the adjunction space $X_b\cup_{E_b} V_b$ and it is homotopy finite relative $V_b$ whenever $X_b$ is homotopy finite relative $E_b$.
 Hence we obtain a map in $K$-theory,